Using a user interview script (aka customer interview script) for interviews is the best way to ensure quality research outcomes.

 Two last questions for you: We’d love to keep in touch to get your feedback on our prototypes as we incorporate feedback from product folks like yourself.
 Do you mind if we send you the odd question via email?

-It’s nice to get an opt in for future research.
-If you have an product you can show them you might ask if you can do a demo and setup time for a future meeting.
+It’s nice to get an opt-in for future research.
+If you have a product you can show them you might ask if you can do a demo and set up time for a future meeting.

 The second is we’re wondering if there is anyone else you think we should be talking to?
-We’re less looking for introductions than an insight into the types of people and companies you think could provide some insight into their user research process.
+We’re less looking for introductions and more of an insight into the types of people and companies you think could provide some insight into their user research process.

 So that’s our anatomy of a customer interview script.
-Click here to download a copy for yourself to use / edit etc.
+Click here to download a template for yourself to use/edit etc. If you have other interviews that you’d like to run, select from our interview templates here

-And if you found it helpful at all, or even want me to take a look at your script, email me at email@example.com.
+And if you found it helpful at all, or even want me to take a look at your script, fill out this form and we can review it together.